wwnorton/style/packages/eslint-config-norton/README.md

 Once the `eslint-config-norton` package is installed, you can use it by specifying `norton` or `eslint-config-norton` in the [`extends`](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) section of your [ESLint configuration](http://eslint.org/docs/user-guide/configuring).
 Note that generator-norton-style automatically sets up this file.
 You can then override anything you like from there.

+### Usage with Prettier

+Currently [Prettier](https://prettier.io/) does a much better job at handling formatting than Eslint. `eslint-config-norton` is setup to work alongside our [`prettier-config-norton`](https://github.com/wwnorton/style/tree/master/packages/prettier-config-norton) which handles our formatting.
+Please incorporate our [`prettier-config-norton`](https://github.com/wwnorton/style/tree/master/packages/prettier-config-norton) in your project as well.

 ### Examples

 `.eslintrc.js` with 2 spaces instead of tabs.